Gatecoders/interviewer.ai/README.md

 DESCRIPTION
 -----------
 The application provides a simple interface to upload a resume and a job description file.
 The backend, built with Django, extracts the text from these documents, parses them to identify relevant sections like skills and responsibilities, and then uses a text vectorization model to compute a similarity score.
 This score quantifies how well the resume's skills match the job description's requirements.
+Then one can proceed with chat based interview for now which will take place on the basis of resume and the job description.
 ---

 FEATURES